Digital-Business-Council/Billing-Business-Process/docs/eInvoicing/eInvoicingProfiles.md

 Following from the eInvoicing Semantic Model (Digital Business Council, 2016c) the eInvoicing Profiles has been defined to include only the essential UBL Elements (the Core) that an eInvoicing Document needs to satisfy operational, financial and regulatory (e.g. GST) requirements.

 Core UBL Elements are those that business applications or Service Interfaces must be able to recognise if they appear in a Document.
 Not all Core UBL Elements need appear in all eInvoice Documents, these are noted as Optional in the Profile.
 Core UBL Elements noted as Mandatory in the Profile and must appear in every eInvoice Document.

-Using these Core UBL Elements for eInvoices means that businesses are able to:

-  a.
-Interpret and understand the meaning of the common, essential information on an eInvoice; and

-  b.
-Inform their software or Service providers to process these Core UBL Elements based on the eInvoicing Semantic Model (Digital Business Council, 2016c).

 These Profiles are a conformant subset of the OASIS Universal Business Language (UBL) v2.1 (ISO/IEC 19845:2015) (OASIS UBL TC, 2013).
 XML Documents conforming to these Profiles also conform to the UBL standard.